Newsletter Sign Up

 An inversion sprain occurs when the ankle turns inward.
-The anterior talofbular ligament is most commonly affected with the calcaneofibular ligament tearing if the stress occurs with the ankle at right angles.
-Subluxation occurs at the ankle joint, implying a partial seperation of the ankle bones.
+The anterior talofibular ligament is most commonly affected with the calcaneofibular ligament tearing if the stress occurs with the ankle at right angles.
+Subluxation occurs at the ankle joint, implying a partial separation of the ankle bones.

 Pain and swelling beneath the extensor tendons, along with weight bearing instability.
-Ecchymosis may occur, indicating inverted to a greater degree than normal, and the talus seperates from the lateral malleolus.
+Ecchymosis may occur, indicating inversion to a greater degree than normal, and the talus separates from the lateral malleolus.
 The foot can be moved into a position so that the sole is inverted at practically a right angle with the ground.